kitao/pyxel/README.md

 **Pyxel** is a retro game engine for Python.

-With simple specifications inspired by retro gaming consoles, such as only 16 colors can be displayed and only 4 sounds can be played back at the same time, you can feel free to enjoy making pixel-art-style games.
+With simple specifications inspired by retro gaming consoles, such as only 16 colors can be displayed and only 4 sounds can be played back simultaneously, you can feel free to enjoy making pixel-art-style games.

 <img src="docs/images/pyxel_message.png" width="480">